What is the purpose of this Notice?

 This Privacy Notice describes how we as a ‘Data Controller’ collect and use personal information about you during and after our acting for you, in accordance with the Data Protection Act 1998, the UK Data Protection Bill, and the General Data Protection Regulation (GDPR).
 This notice may be updated, and the latest edition can be found on our website or by asking us for a copy.

-If you have any questions relating to your privacy which are not answered in this notice, then please discuss them with us or email email@example.com and we will respond within 48 hours.
+If you have any questions relating to your privacy that are not answered in this notice, then please discuss them with us or email email@example.com and we will respond within 48 hours.

 What do we collect?

 We will also collect personal data in order to comply with our statutory client identification and anti-money laundering obligations.
-We use the credit reference agency TransUnion (formerly CallCredit), who are fully GDPR compliant, and whose Privacy Notice can be viewed at https://www.callcredit.co.uk/legal-information/bureau-privacy-notice.
+We use the credit reference agency TransUnion (formerly CallCredit), which is fully GDPR compliant, and whose Privacy Notice can be viewed at https://www.callcredit.co.uk/legal-information/bureau-privacy-notice.